Deseteral/lebkuchen-fm/README.md

 npm start
 ```

-This project is separated into independent modules with main ones being `service`, `main-page` and `fm-player`.
+This project is separated into independent modules with main ones being `service` and `fm-player`.
 For development information specific to modules refer to their _Development_ sections in this document.

 It's recommended that you use [VS Code](https://code.visualstudio.com) with [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for development.